Graduate Faculty Membership Policies and Procedures

 These policies and procedures have been established to encourage academic units to develop, maintain, and adhere to appropriate professional standards for graduate faculty membership, and to provide for routine monitoring of these standards by the Graduate School.

 The Graduate Council will set minimum qualifications for graduate faculty membership.
 Beyond those, appropriate discipline-specific qualifications, in terms of scholarship, graduate-level teaching, and other pertinent factors, shall be defined for each category of graduate faculty membership, including provisional, full, and senior members.
 Members granted graduate faculty scholar status shall meet the standards established for full members.
 Statements of these discipline-specific criteria shall be developed by each respective departmental faculty (or each recognized faculty unit therein).
-The criteria shall be formulated by an appropriate faculty committee within the department (or departmental subunit), as described in Section 4 , and, upon receiving the endorsement of the department chair and college dean, shall be forwarded to the Graduate School.
+The criteria shall be formulated by an appropriate faculty committee within the department (or departmental subunit), and, upon receiving the endorsement of the department chair and college dean, shall be forwarded to the Graduate School.

 Criteria for graduate faculty membership will generally be established by, and be applicable to, individual academic departments; and graduate faculty membership will generally be by department.
 However, intra-departmental units may be recognized by the Graduate Council if the units have distinguishable characteristics such as separate faculties, separate academic administrators, separate catalog course listings, and separate degree programs.
 Recognition will be considered by the Graduate Council upon petition of a majority of the graduate faculty in the proposed unit and consultation with the department chair and college dean.